BigStickStudio/TowerDefense/README.md

       - [X] Scrolling Out Zooms to Top Down
    - [X] Map SkyBox to Sphere (SkySphere)
    - [ ] Ability to Toggle between Free Form Camera and Player Mounted Camera
-      - Switch to Fixed Mode
+      - [ ] Improved Switch to Fixed Mode
-         - Locks to a Character if we Double Click the Character
+         - [ ] Locks to a Character if we Double Click the Character
-         - Unlocks if the Character is already selected
+         - [ ] Unlocks if the Character is already selected
-         - Locks to a Spawn Area if we Double Click a Region from Free Form
+         - [ ] Locks to a Spawn Area if we Double Click a Region from Free Form
       - [X] Free Fly Camera Mode has Different Controls
          - [X] Shift + Middle Click moves the Map
          - [X] Middle Click Rotates the Camera